OS X Mountain Lion: Erase and reinstall OS X

 You can erase your Mac and then reinstall OS X using the built-in recovery disk.
 Before you erase and reinstall, back up your essential files.
 If you’re installing on a portable computer, make sure your power adapter is connected and plugged in.

-- Choose Apple menu > Restart, and then hold down the Command (⌘) and R keys while your Mac restarts.
+- Choose Apple menu > Restart.
+Once your Mac restarts (and the gray screen appears), hold down the Command (⌘) and R keys.

 - If you’re not connected to the Internet, choose a network from the Wi-Fi menu (in the top-right corner of the screen).